- Search The Registry

 Born to slave parents in Berkley, Virginia, William Henry Lewis worked to pay for his education at Virginia Normal Institute (now Virginia State University).
 He later attended Amherst College in Massachusetts.
 Excelling as an orator and athlete, Lewis was one of the first Black men to play collegiate football, serving as team captain in 1890 and 1891.
 He met his future wife (Elizabeth Baker) at his graduation.

-Moving on to the Harvard Law School, Lewis continued to play football, earning consecutive selections to Walter Camp’s newly created All-American team in 1892 and 1893.
+Lewis continued to play football at Harvard Law School, earning consecutive selections to Walter Camp’s newly created All-American team in 1892 and 1893.
 William Lewis worked to combat racism and discrimination.
-After he was refused a haircut at a local barbershop, he pressed the case all the way to the state legislature.
-This resulted in law passed to broaden the prohibition of discrimination in public businesses.
+After he was refused a haircut at a local barbershop, he pressed the case to the state legislature.
+This resulted in the law broadening the prohibition of discrimination in public businesses.

 In 1903, Theodore Roosevelt appointed Lewis to the post of the assistant district attorney of Boston.
-His involvement at a July meeting of the National Negro Business League, which ended up in a small public disturbance drew ire from liberal Black Americans at the time.
+His involvement at a July National Negro Business League meeting ended up in a small public disturbance that drew ire from liberal Black Americans at the time.
 Lewis testified against many Blacks arrested that day, including William Monroe Trotter and his sister.
 Nevertheless, Lewis continued with national recognition of his abilities.
 In 1911, President Taft appointed him as assistant attorney general, the first African American to get a sub-cabinet position.